 You will need: bucket; lots of small balls

 Place the bucket full of balls in the middle of the room.
-One player must attempt emptying the bucket while everyone else tries to re-fill it.
+One player must attempt to empty the bucket while everyone else tries to re-fill it.
 Change the ‘emptier’ frequently to keep the game moving.

-Alternatively, if you have able to go outside, divide the children into two teams and stand teams in lines.
+Alternatively, if you are able to go outside, divide the children into two teams and stand teams in lines.
 Place a bucket full of water and sponge at one end of each line with an empty bucket at the other end.
-The player next to the bucket should fill the sponge with water and passes it down the line.
+The player next to the bucket should fill the sponge with water and pass it down the line.
 The player at the end squeezes out as much water as possible into the empty bucket, before passing the sponge back to the start.
 The team with the most water in their bucket at the end of the time limit are the winners!

 BIBLE STORY – 10 mins